 Crops We Grow

-We grow apples, peaches, pears, cherries, and plums.
+We grow apples, peaches, pears, cherries, plums, apricots, and nectarines.

 When many folks think of pears, they think of a Bartlett pear which is certainly the most common.
-We grow these types of pears in addition to Red Bartlett, Bosc, Asian, Seckel, and Anjou.
+In addition to Bartlett, we grow Red Bartlett, Bosc, Asian, Seckel, and Anjou.

 Just like other crops, depending on whether it is an early or late bloom, peaches are ready for picking late July.
-There are many types of peaches but unlike apples, the variety is not easy to identify by appearance unless, of course, you are comparing a yellow peach to a white peach.
-A wide selection of peaches are available such as yellow peaches, white peaches, donut peaches, and nectarines to name a few.
+There are many types of peaches but unlike apples, variety is not easy to identify by appearance, unless of course, you are comparing a yellow peach to a white peach.
+A wide selection of peaches are available such as yellow peaches, white peaches, sweet dreams, donut peaches, and nectarines to name a few.

-Cherries are a bit of a challenge to grow in the Pennsylvania climate but we certainly do our best to get a nice crop.
-We have approximately 13 different varieties of sweet cherries and some sour cherries that make for a delicious pie.
+Cherries are a bit of a challenge to grow in the Pennsylvania climate, but we try our best to produce a nice crop.
+We have approximately 13 different varieties of sweet cherries, and sour cherries, that make for delicious pies.